-I am an introvert.
-I do not like large parties, crowds, concerts, fairs, cities, conventions, or clubs.
-I do not enjoy small talk, and often prefer enjoying company in silence if there is nothing to talk about.
+I am not very outgoing.
+I am not antisocial, just not so good at social.
+I do not enjoy large parties, crowds, concerts, fairs, cities, conventions, or clubs.
+I often prefer enjoying company in silence over awkward small talk if there is nothing to talk about.
 I like a nice small gathering of a few close friends.

 I enjoy video games and I see nothing wrong with this.
 I am not the type to stay up until 2 am screaming into a headset every night, but video games are one of my preferred forms of personal entertainment.
+I prefer immersive single player games and cooperative games with friends, I am not a fan of competitive online games.
 I also know enough that people who have no interest in playing a game have just as little interest in hearing about it, and I will try not to ramble.

 I am not religious.
 I was raised Catholic, I have some very Catholic cousins, but I never really believed.
 Maybe God exists, maybe God does not exist, I don't know, I identify as agnostic (Don't tell my cousins!).
 I let people believe what they what to believe, so long as it is not hurtful or hate filled.
 I try to live the best I can, always try to give other people the benefit of a doubt and to treat them as I hope they would treat me.